sinkaszab/limbda/readme.md

 ### reduce, map, filter

-Reduce, map & filter work for all basic Javascript collection types: String, Array, Object, Map, Set & Arguments (Array-likes).
+Reduce, map & filter work for all native JavaScript collection types:
+String, Array, Object, Map, Set & Arguments (Array-likes).

 #### Transforming functions

-When reducing, mapping or filtering an String, Array or Set, item will be a value.
-In case of key-value types, item will be an "Object Entry", a.k.a. an Array of 2 items, a pair, `[key, value]`.
-See signatures.
+I call callbacks accepted by reduce, map & filter "transforming functions".
+As map & filter are both implemented with reduce basically their callback is a specialized type of reducer function.

-The transforming functions should return a value so that collection transformation will have a "worthwhile" final value in the end.
+**Important:** The transforming functions should return a value so that collection transformation will have a "worthwhile" final value in the end.

+Transforming functions receive a collection's element one by one.
+When working with key-value type collections, a pair will be passed--an "Object Entry".
+Map will output key-value type collections as an array of Object Entries: `-> [ [ key: value ], [ key: value ] ]`.

 ### reduce

 ```javascript
 reduce(reducer: Function, collection: AnyColl?, initialValue: Any?) -> Any?

 reducerFunction(accumulator: Any?, item: Any?) -> Any?
 ```

 ```javascript
 # String, Array & Set reducer signature:
 const reducerA = (accumulator, value) => accumulator + value;

 # Object, Map reducer signature:
 const reducerB = (accumulator, [key, value]) => accumulator + (key + value);
 ```